 “St Anne, help me!
 I will become a monk!”
 Fearing he was suffering God’s judgement, Martin Luther uttered these words while trapped in a fierce thunderstorm in Stotterheim, Germany in 1505.
-True to his declaration, the one-time law studen soon joined the Augustinian monastery in Erfurt, Germany.
+True to his declaration, the one-time law student soon joined the Augustinian monastery in Erfurt, Germany.
 A few years later he relocated to Wittenburg’s monastery, The Black Cloister, and it was there that he penned his famous Ninety-Five Theses.
-He nailed the document, which boldly challened the church establishment, to the Castle Church doors in Wittenburg on Oct.
+He nailed the document, which boldly challenged the church establishment, to the Castle Church doors in Wittenburg on Oct.
 31, 1517.
 So began the Protestant Reformation.

 After years on the run as an outlaw, Luther returned to The Black Cloister in 1525 and married Katherina von Bora, a refugee nun who had earned her brewing license before fleeing her convent.
 The couple received The Black Cloister building and grounds as a wedding gift, moved in and made it their personal residence, “Lutherhaus”.